Jeanne Beker: Exclusives and features

 In January 2008, Beker landed an exclusive interview with designer Valentino before the designer announced his retirement from the fashion world.
 The interview was turned into an authorized biography special which later aired on CTV and FashionTelevisionChannel.

 In February 2010, Beker joined eTalk hosts Tanya Kim and Ben Mulroney, along with reporters Leah Miller and Lainey, in Vancouver to cover the 2010 Olympic Winter Games for CTV.
 On 9 February 2010, she carried the Olympic flame during the Torch Relay in Ladner, British Columbia.

 Beker has served as a judge on Canadian reality television show Canada's Next Top Model for the past three cycles and appeared in an episode of the Rick Mercer Report that aired on 3 November 2009.

+Most recently, Beker serves as a judge on the revival season of Project Runway Canada (2025).

 Awards

 Beker was an honorary chair of Toronto's annual Fashion Cares, one of the world's largest HIV/AIDS fundraising events.
 She is also on the honorary board of Gilda's Club and has been involved with numerous charitable organizations over the years.
 In 2006, she was honoured with the prestigious "Crystal" lifetime achievement award by Women in Film and Television.
 Beker was awarded the Vantage Women of Originality Award, and was also the recipient of the Variety Club Diamond Award.

 Beker received the Special Academy Achievement Award (for exceptional contributions to Canadian TV) from the Canadian Academy of Cinema and Television in 2013.

 She was designated a member of the Order of Canada in December 2013.

-Beker is being awarded The Hollywood Reporter Women in Entertainment Canada's IMPACT Award this May 29, 2025.
+Beker was awarded The Hollywood Reporter Women in Entertainment Canada's IMPACT Award on May 29, 2025.